 00:08:03 | Core stage main engine cutoff

-• The core stage separates and the upper stage moves Orion toward lunar orbit, propelled by the interim cryogenic propulsion stage.
+- The core stage separates and the upper stage moves Orion toward the moon, propelled by the interim cryogenic propulsion stage.
 The core stage’s job is done.

 * All times listed are estimates.

-What’s next: The tanking, launch countdown, liftoff, and mission progress can be followed live on NASA’s website and NASA TV, starting on April 1 at 7:45 a.m.
-ET.
+What’s next: The tanking, launch countdown, liftoff and mission progress can be followed live on NASA’s website and NASA TV, starting on April 1 at 7:45 a.m.
+Eastern time.
 Join in on the conversation by following Boeing’s X account @BoeingSpace.